369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 This means that it doesn't use traning data points to make genralisations, meaning the training phase is very minimal or more commonly, non-existant which makes it very fast.

 A drawback of this is the learning data is kept for testing, which can be expensive to compute given large data sets.
 Knn works by finding similarities in the data.
-It's concidered a clustering algorithm based on the idea that samples that are close with respect to a predefined distance metric are also similar
+It's concidered a clustering algorithm based on the idea that samples that are close, with respect to a predefined distance metric, are also similar

 <img src="img/img1.png" alt=" " width="700"/>